Morro Solar: Landmarks

 A war monument erected on the mountain is dedicated to the "Unknown Soldier".
 It is a stone obelisk with a 22 m tall bronze plaque and is painted in olive green with a photo of a Peruvian soldier carrying the national flag.
 Bronze plaques on the sides of the base along the path leading to the site are set in low reliefs which give the allegorical narration of the history of the heroic defense of Peruvian soldiers against Chilean attack in the battles of San Juan and Miraflores.
 Another monument stands to Miguel Iglesias, the national hero of Peru.

-Museo Planetario y Observatorio del Morro Solar, a museum, planetarium and Peru's first astronomical observation center, is located on Morro Solar.
+José Castro Mendivil Digital Planetarium, a museum, planetarium and Peru's first astronomical observation center, is located on Morro Solar.
 It was built and run by the engineer Victor Estremadoyro, after land was donated in 1951.
 Since 2010, it has had a digital projection system, making it one of the most modern in the country.
 The museum has exhibits of modern and antique telescopes, meteorological models and pictures, civil rocketry artifacts, along with a variety of items found in the Morro from the Battle of San Juan and Chorrillos.
 There are also archaeological relics such as aerolites (recovered from Morro Solar) and vestiges of the pre-Inca Ichma culture, fossils of marine fauna, and samples of geological activity related to Morro's rock layers.